kubeslice/worker-operator/README.md

    ```

 2. Edit the `VERSION` variable in the Makefile to change the docker tag to be built.
-Image is set as `docker.io/aveshasystems/worker-operator:$(VERSION)` in the Makefile.
+The image is set as `docker.io/aveshasystems/worker-operator:$(VERSION)` in the Makefile.
 Modify this if required.

    ```console
    make docker-build